 Next, we will take a look at the key aspects you need to keep in mind whilst building a commercial strategy in Chile.

 What are the cost factors of entering a new market?

 You need to consider and balance the costs involved with expanding your business and entering a new market.
-When designing your market entry strategy for Chile, consider your options for establishing your presence there: through company incorporation, or through a Professional Employer Organization (PEO).
+When designing your market entry strategy for Chile, consider your options for establishing your presence there: through company incorporation, or through a Professional Employer Organization (PEO) in Chile.
 A PEO is a partner company which helps you with all HR and compliance related matters.
 This minimizes your liability and capital expenditure in your new market.
 A PEO will act as your employee´s employer for legal and compliance purposes, ensuring that you align with local authorities, public, and private pertinent entities.
 Additionally, a PEO helps you with cultural and legal matters which are unique to Chile.
 For instance, many services which are rendered in Chile are VAT exempt, salaries are always negotiated in net terms, tax compliance scrutiny is extremely high, and all employees tend to use their vacation during the same 2 months in Summer (January/February) so not much gets done.

 Establishing a local subsidiary company will involve higher initial capital expenditure than choosing to hire your staff through a PEO approach.
 If the intent is to “test” the market, we recommend a PEO approach.
 It involves a much lighter footprint in Chile allowing for an easier exit if needed; all this with the aforementioned low costs.

 How long does it take to set up a business in Chile?

 Different approaches to enter the market in Chile entail different time frames.
 The quickest way to expand into the market would be to utilize PEO services as they will allow for almost immediate activation and work execution in your favor.
 Businesses hiring staff through a PEO can later decide to formally incorporate a local subsidiary or branch office.